danielchalef/openblas-benchmark-m1/README.md

+Update 12/31/2020: Added MKL and OpenBLAS ZEN kernel results run on an AMD Ryzen 9 3900XT.
+Reran tests with 100 iterations.

 # Benchmarking OpenBLAS on an Apple MacBook M1
-All tests were run on an Apple MacBook Pro 13 M1 w/ 16GB RAM.
+All vecLib and VORTEX tests were run on an Apple MacBook Pro 13 M1 w/ 16GB RAM.
+MKL and ZEN results run on an AMD Ryzen 9 3900XT desktop-class CPU.

 In order to compile the official OpenBLAS benchmarks using Xcode / clang version 12.0.0, you will need to have native homebrew for the M1 and install gfortran.
 Modify the Makefile as follows, where `-L` points to your homebrew `lib` path:
 ```